polcamacho/Pintball-Game/README.md

 Bumpers also have been changed to have a better distribution of them.

-Combo: if total points in one game is greater than 10000, the final score is duplicated.
+Combo: If score is greater than 5000, points of each bumper are multiplied for 1.5.
+If is more than 10000 points, multiplier is 2.